 When you get the confidence to play tennis for years, you have the experience to practice something new.
 Here comes the Kick Serve.
 It requires patience and practice to get the skill ideally.

 The kick serve is known for less power and more control.
 It’s an advance serve.
-You need to practice a lot to have this skill and only then try to demonstrate.
+You need to practice a lot to have this skill and only then try to demonstrate it.

 If you want to know about the rare serve type, you are good to go.
 Underhand Serve is the least used Serve in tennis.
 You will find very few players do it.

-Contact point and the follow-through traveling is different from the most overhead Serve.
+Contact point and the follow-through traveling are different from most overhead Serve.
 Here you need to ensure the tennis ball goes through below the shoulder.
 It is not an ideal practice for the players.

 This service is only applicable to children who are just starting to learn tennis.
 It will also be a good way for the players who have shoulder injuries.